sabixx/poc-portal/README.md

 - add option to add insights...

 - add a daily hook or some task task to update PB deliver dates for each ER...

+- integrate with a ticket system and catch updates/ send feedback... option to escalate...would need ticket system of their choise btw..

 - make a notification for customer feedback to review so when new feedback came it notifiy via a widget that there is feedback to review and make this to be ACKloedge by the SE and all managers that belong to this SE..
 PM should see all feedback from all SEs as well see the "feedback to review".